jauderho/nts-servers/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/jauderho/nts-servers/badge)](https://securityscorecards.dev/viewer/?uri=github.com/jauderho/nts-servers)

 WARNING: There is no endorsement of any server included in this list.
-Please carefully vet before usage
+Please carefully vet before usage.

 This is intended to bootstrap a list of NTP servers with NTS support given that NTS support is not currently widespread.